Spanx: Products

 Spanx has a range of sizes, from XS-3X.
 The company has expanded from shapewear, intimates and hosiery to apparel, activewear, loungewear, and denim.
 Their core collections include SPANXshape Booty Boost, SPANX Air Essentials, SPANXsculpt Seamless Power, SPANXsculpt OnCore, and SPANXshape EveryWear SPANXsmooth PerfectFit.

 Corporate affairs

 Ownership

 Spanx is a private company and has not released financial information.
 Forbes estimates its value at $540 million in 2021.

 In 2002, Laurie Ann Goldman, formerly at Coca-Cola, was appointed CEO of Spanx.
 She stepped down in 2014 and was replaced by Jan Singer, Nike’s head of apparel.
 In 2024, Caroline (Cricket) Whitton was appointed as CEO and Jeanne Jackson as executive chair of the board.

 To celebrate the company's $1.2 billion deal with Blackstone, employees received two first-class plane tickets and $10,000 each.

+Blakely has also expanded beyond Spanx with the launch of her footwear company, Sneex.